 1 Federally qualified subsistence users and DM324 permitholders harvest additional "any-bulls" in Unit 13.
-2 The CSH hunt was not offered in 2010 due to litigation.

 The locking tag system slowed harvest and allowed for a manageable hunt.
 In RY2014-2017 there were Unit 13 subunits each year that did not reach quotas and Unit 11 did not reach its quota (Tables 46-2 through 46-7).
 Unit 13 subunits that did reach quotas did so far later in the season.
 Participation, however, continued to increase.
 To limit the number of locking tags issued for the 100 any-bulls, the BOG determined that, starting in RY2018, 350 locking tags would be issued to CSH participants based on pre-established scoring criteria.
 Also beginning in RY2018, groups that successfully applied to participate in the CSH hunt were locked-in for a two-year commitment.